tlight9/jet/docs/source/ini.rst

 To control the initial size of the screen add `SIZE = minimized`, `normal`, `maximized` or `full`

+To exit from full screen press `Ctrl Alt x` or select `File` > `Exit` from the menu if you added that action to the menu.

 To use the built in qss add `INPUT = keyboard` or `touch`